-This is a full-time course.
-You will need to attend class for 20 weeks, the days and times differ between campuses.
+You will need to attend class for one semester when studied full-time, the days and times differ between campuses.

 As well as the in-class component, you will need to complete approximately 20 minutes of additional study each week outside of class hours, including private study, assignment preparation, and research.

 You must have access to a laptop and technical knowledge of Microsoft Office programs.